stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## E2E testing

 As stated in the "motivation" section, this proposal is ignoring end-to-end (or E2E) tests and is really just focused on enabling unit testing for CI purposes.
 Perhaps some of this could be re-used for an E2E API, but I have largely ignored that aspect.
 (Also I have lots of thoughts about what that might look like, but for brevity will not elaborate further.)

+## Caching

+At the time of writing, Sprocket does not yet have a call caching feature.
+But once that feature lands, it will prove useful for this framework as a way to reduce runtime on subsequent test runs.